MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitor.md

 ms.technology: operations-manager
 ---

-# Custom Query-Based Monitors
+# Custom query-based monitors

-> [!WARNING]
-> Note that since the latest preview version of the SQL Server MP 7.1.0.0, the management pack for the custom monitoring feature is on the separate package installer - **SQLServerMP.CustomMonitoring.msi**.
-The management pack file **Microsoft.SQLServer.Core.CustomMonitoring.mpb** should be imported from scratch, the importing process with the update option is not supported.

-If the set of default monitors in the management pack isn't enough to cover your workflows, you can create your monitor that targets the SQL Server DB Engine for Windows and Linux platforms.
+If the set of default monitors in the Management Pack for SQL Server isn't enough to cover your workflows, you can create your monitor that targets the SQL Server Database Engine for Windows and Linux platforms.

-During the monitor creation process, you will define how the monitor will determine the state after query results are received, it's called **conditions**.
+During the monitor creation process, you use *conditions* to define how the monitor will determine the state after query results are received.

-Conditions for the query-based monitors were realized with an approach similar to SQL Server policies.
-It means when the query result matches the condition, the monitor state will be healthy.
+Conditions for query-based monitors were realized with an approach similar to SQL Server policies.
+When the query result matches the condition, the monitor state is healthy.
 If the result does not match the condition, the monitor becomes unhealthy and shows an alert.

-There are two types of unit monitors based on custom queries that can be created:
+There are two types of unit monitors based on custom queries that you can create: two-state monitors and three-state monitors.
+This article includes an example of creating three-state monitor conditions.

+> [!NOTE]
+> Since the latest preview version of System Center Management Pack for SQL Server 7.1.0.0, the management pack for the custom monitoring feature is on a separate package installer: *SQLServerMP.CustomMonitoring.msi*.
+Be sure to import the management pack file *Microsoft.SQLServer.Core.CustomMonitoring.mpb* from scratch.
+The import process with the update option is not supported.

-- Two-state monitor
+## Two-state monitor
-- Three-state monitor

-An example of creating 3-states monitor conditions at the bottom of the page.

-## Two-State Monitor

 To create a new two-state custom query-based monitor, perform the following steps:

-1. In the System Center Operations Manager console, navigate to **Authoring | Management Pack Objects**, right-click **Monitors**, and select **Create a Monitor | Unit Monitor**.
+1. In the System Center Operations Manager console, go to **Authoring** > **Management Pack Objects**.
+Right-click **Monitors**, select **Create a Monitor**, and then select **Unit Monitor**.

     ![Screenshot of creating a two-state unit monitor.](./media/sql-server-management-pack/sql-creating-unit-monitor.png)